Summer Reading for AP Literature 2020-21

 - British and European Classics

-Thus, every member of the class must read at least 4 new books this summer:
+Every member of the class must read at least four new books this summer:

 The Things They Carried